Tuesday, February 13, 2024

 This one is context-sensitive based upon prior values.
 It switches to an Ascending sort by the column clicked if it isn't currently selected, then descending if clicked again, then de-selects the sort if clicked again.
 Changing between columns switches to the default of an Ascending sort for the specific column.

-Finally, the Fill is set similarly so that the column header has a slightly different color if we have selected it:
+For the fill on the column headers, the Fill is set so that the column header has a slightly different color if we have selected it.
+In my case, I'm using RGBA(164, 38,44,1) as the base color.
+Just replace both of these w/ whatever color you're using in the code below:

 If(